-The department offers the following majors and minor:
+The Department of Mathematics & Computer Science offers the following majors and minor

 Department members generally rotate the teaching of various courses.
 This allows the students in the department to be exposed to different teaching techniques.
 Due to the small number of math majors, most upper-division courses are taught in alternate years.

 Faculty of the department strongly encourage its math majors to take advantage of opportunities offered during the school year and summer, such as:

 - work-study employment, in which students can work as graders or graders

 - research on campus with Whittier faculty and during summer REU programs

 - participation in mathematics conferences

 - co-authoring research papers that are published in mathematical journals